GhaydA-AlQudah/Automated_SOC_Alert_Triage_and_Monitoring_System/README.md

 Review logs → Check IP reputation → Investigate context → Compare historical incidents → Decide → Document → Escalate

 Doing this repeatedly across hundreds or thousands of alerts creates a major operational bottleneck.

+**The goal isn't to replace the SOC analyst.
+It's to make sure the analyst spends their time on the alerts that actually deserve attention.**

 ## Impact